 PHP_OUTPUT_BUFFERING | Size of the output buffer for PHP | 8196 |

-You can mount a custom config file from your host to edit the default configuration for the php-fpm docker image.
-The following is an example to alter the configuration of the php-fpm.conf configuration file:
+You can mount a custom /opt/bitnami/php/etc/php-fpm.conf file from your host to edit the default configuration for the php-fpm docker image.

 PHP has been configured at compile time to scan the /opt/bitnami/php/etc/conf.d/ folder for extra .ini configuration files so it is also possible to mount your customizations there.